Skip to content

 }

-Cascading (e.g. Canyon, Ecotone, Isthmus) — the previous upgrade is considered active whenever the new one is.
-Update the previous terminal upgrade’s method and add the new one:
+Cascading (e.g. Canyon, Ecotone, Isthmus) — whenever the new upgrade is active, the prior one counts as active too.
+Update the earlier terminal upgrade’s method, then add the new method beside it:

 /// Returns true if Jovian is active at the given timestamp.